yurifrl/daily-organizer-markup-language/README.md

 Tasks are defined with a description followed by a `|` symbol, which is used to separate the task description from its parameters.
 Parameters can be given to helpers that take the subsequent parameter and parses it

 - **Pomodoro (`p`)**: Indicates the number of pomodoros a task should take.
 E.g., `p3`.
-- **Ai (`ai`)**: You can add this to let the ai choose for you, or add a long description bellow you taks
+- **Ai (`ai`)**: You can add this to let the ai choose for you, or add a long description bellow you task

+## Sequential Format and Task Sorting Rules

+Tasks in DPML are sorted first by their start time.
+In cases where multiple tasks could start at the same time or overlap, the order of task entries in the document defines their priority.
+This means tasks listed earlier are prioritized over those listed later, ensuring a clear and manageable schedule.

-## Contribution
+# Contribution

 Contributions are welcome.
 Please fork the repository, make changes, and submit a pull request.

-## License
+# License

 DPML is released under the MIT license.
 Details can be found in the LICENSE file.
 This README provides all the necessary information to understand and start using DPML efficiently in your daily planning.

+# TODO

+- [ ] Check how to fit https://github.com/tj/go-naturaldate
+- [ ] Implement